PatrickFis/Azure-Study-Notes/Azure Developer/Azure Functions.md

   - Consumption plan - Default, autoscaling and pay for what you use.
   - Functions Premium plan - Autoscaling based on demand with pre-warmed workers.
 More powerful instances and connects to VNets.
   - App service (Dedicated) plan - Runs within an App Service plan at the plan rate.
 Best for long-running scenarios where you can't use a Durable Function.
+- There are two other hosting options which provide the highest amount of control and isolation for your function apps:
+  - ASE - App Service Environment (ASE) is an App Service feature that provides a fully isolated and dedicated environment for securely running App Service apps at high scale.
+  - Kubernetes - K8s provides a fully isolated and dedicated environment running on top of the k8s platform.
 - A function app requires an Azure Storage account with support for Blob, Queue, Files, and Table storage.
 Function code files are stored on Azure Files shares on the function's main storage account.
 When you delete the main storage account of the function app, the function code files are deleted and cannot be recovered.
 ## Scale Azure Functions
 - In consumption and premium plans Functions scale CPU and memory resources by adding additional instances of the Functions host.
 The number of instances is based on the number of events that trigger a function.